Frances Wright: Political and social activist

-Beginning in the late 1820s and early 1830s, Wright spoke publicly in favor of abolition and lectured in support of women's suffrage.
+Beginning in the late 1820s and early 1830s, Wright spoke publicly in favor of abolition and lectured to support women's suffrage.
 She also campaigned for reforms to marriage and property laws.
-While residing in New York City, she purchased a former church in the Bowery area and converted it into what she called a "Hall of Science" for use as a lecture hall.
+While residing in New York City, she purchased a former church in the Bowery area and converted it into a "Hall of Science" as a lecture hall.
 From 1833 to 1836, her lectures on slavery and other social institutions attracted large and enthusiastic audiences of men and women in the eastern United States and the Midwest, leading to the establishment of what were called Fanny Wright societies.
 Although her lecture tours extended to the principal cities of the United States, the enunciation of her views and publication of a collection of her speeches in her book, Course of Popular Lectures (1829 and 1836), met with opposition.

 The clergy and the press were critical of Wright and her opinions on religion and social reform.
 The New York American, for example, called Wright "a female monster" because of her controversial views, but she was undeterred.
 As Wright's philosophy became even more radical, she left the Democratic Party to join the Working Men's Party, organized in New York City in 1829.
 Her influence on the Working Men's Party was so strong that its opponents called its slate of candidates the Fanny Wright ticket.
 Wright was also an activist in the American Popular Health Movement in the 1830s and advocated for women being involved in health and medicine.

 Personal life

 Wright married French physician Guillaume D'Arusmont in Paris, France, on July 22, 1831.
-Wright had first met him at New Harmony, Indiana, where he was once a teacher.
-D'Arusmont also accompanied her to Haiti in 1830, serving as her business manager.
+Wright met him at New Harmony, Indiana, where he was once a teacher.
+D'Arusmont accompanied her to Haiti in 1830, serving as her business manager.
 Wright's and D'Arusmont's daughter, Francès-Sylva Phiquepal D'Arusmont, was born on April 14, 1832.

 Later years

 Wright, her husband, and their daughter traveled to the United States in 1835 and made several subsequent trips between the United States and Europe.
 Wright eventually settled in Cincinnati, Ohio, where she bought a home in 1844 and attempted to resume her career as a lecturer.
 Wright continued to travel the lecture circuit, but her appearances and views on social reform issues were not always welcome.
 She also became a supporter of President Andrew Jackson.
-After the mid-term political campaign of 1838, Wright suffered from a variety of health problems.
+After the mid-term political campaign of 1838, Wright suffered from various health problems.
 She published her final book, England, the Civilizer in 1848.

 Wright divorced D'Arusmont in 1850.
 She also fought a lengthy legal battle to retain custody of their daughter and control of her own personal wealth.
 The legal proceedings remained unsettled at the time of Wright's death.
 Wright spent her last years in quiet retirement at Cincinnati, estranged from her daughter, Francès-Sylva D'Arusmont.